-- 7.25 Pedestrian footfall is another important 'health check' indicator for monitoring the overall vitality and viability of town centres.
+7.26 Pedestrian footfall is another important 'health check' indicator for monitoring the overall vitality and viability of town centres.
 The Council have undertaken footfall surveys in Gosport Town Centre since 2004.
 The surveys are carried out over three separate days over the length of Gosport High Street at different times of the day for each day surveyed.
 The survey days includes Tuesdays and Saturdays which are both market days.
 The Market makes an important contribution to the local economy.
 Specialist markets and events are held at different times of the year in the Town Centre which adds to the vibrancy of the street scene.
-Footfall trends since 2004 are shown on the following page. - 7.26 Due to the COVID 19 pandemic no footfall surveys have been undertaken in 2020.
-Footfall surveys will be undertaken in 2021.
+Footfall trends since 2004 are shown on the following page.
+Due to Government restrictions due to the COVID 19 pandemic no footfall surveys were undertaken in 2020.

-Pedestrian Footfall 2004 to 2019
+Pedestrian Footfall 2004 - 2021